MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 ## The debugger statement

 The `debugger` keyword can be used anywhere in your applications to launch the debugging tool in the environment you're in.
 This has the effect of setting a `breakpoint`.

 - Add this to the validation code you wrote yesterday
-- What happens?
+- What happens when you refresh?
 - What can you see and find in the console?

 ## Adding break points in Dev Tools